alobcan/alobcan/README.md

 # Hello there.. 👀

 Welcome to this github
-I'm Alejandro, Java and Angular developer from Bolivia 🇧🇴, currently living in Cochabamba, I'm a tech enthusiast but also I love making music and photography.
+I'm Alejandro, Java and Angular developer from Cochabamba, Bolivia.
+I'm a tech enthusiast but also I love making music and photography.

+Always open to collaborating on projects and innovative/disruptive ideas.

 Currently working on improve my abilities in Java / Spring.